LLNL/Caliper/README.md

 * Low-overhead source-code annotation API
 * Configuration API to control performance measurements from within an application
+* Recording program metadata for analyzing collections of runs
-* Flexible key:value data model: capture application-specific features for performance analysis
+* Flexible key:value data model to capture application-specific features for performance analysis
 * Fully threadsafe implementation, support for parallel programming models like MPI